We need you!

 Aiken Audubon is a volunteer organization.
 Whether you have a lot of time to offer, or just a few minutes every once in a while—we need you!
 Here are some opportunities:

 Elected Board Members

 Elected members include the President, Vice-President, Secretary, and Treasurer.
 According to Aiken tradition, the elected board’s tenure lasts for a three-year term.
 This allows outgoing members to rest and recharge while new volunteers bring in fresh ideas and enthusiasm.
 Current board members are elected in May, every three years.
-(Some are appointed replacements for those who could not finish out their terms for various reasons.)
+(Some may be appointed replacements for those who could not finish out their terms for various reasons.)